 One of the best ways to ensure a strong Internet connection is to use a wired network with Ethernet cables, which have lower latency and are generally faster than Wi-Fi.

-There are many things that can go wrong no matter how careful you plan your virtual networking sessions.
+There are many things that can go wrong no matter how carefully you plan your virtual networking sessions.
 From blackouts to faulty equipment, have a contingency plan to prepare for any hiccups.

 Always Ask Questions